commercialhaskell/stack/doc/GUIDE.md

 # build output ...
 ~~~

-We can also change resolvers on the command line, which can be useful in a
+We can also change snapshots on the command line, which can be useful in a
 Continuous Integration (CI) setting, like on Travis.
 For example, command:

 ~~~text